-You will investigate some aspect of contemporary 21st-century Islam.
-The primary focus must be the religious, spiritual, or theological dimension of your chosen topic (rather than, say, the political, economic, or anthropological dimension, although of course there's likely to be disciplinary overlap).
+You will undertake original research and investigate some aspect of contemporary 21st-century Islam.
+Your work will involve the analysis of a primary-source Islamic text (a text that's not part of our assigned syllabus readings) and/or ethnographic interviews.
+The primary focus must be the religious, spiritual, or theological dimension of your chosen topic (rather than, say, the political, economic, or anthropological dimension, although you may take into account such disciplines in your analysis).